Ancilla-train quantum algorithm for simulating non-Markovian open quantum systems: Ancilla-train algorithm

 If we pick $\Delta\xi$ commensurate with $\DT$, i.e. $\Delta\xi/\DT=a/b$ for integers $a,b$, the gate $V_m$ is identical to $V_{m+{\rm lcm}(a,b)}$ up to a shift of the ancilla register, where $\operatorname{lcm}$ denotes the least common multiple.
 In this case, the gates $\{V_m\}$ may be efficiently precompiled.
 Given a set of unitary gates for simulating the isolated system evolution $\{U^{1/2}_m\}$, the compilation of $G_m$ follows easily.
 For time independent $H_{\cS}$, all $\{U^{1/2}_m\}$ are identical, and thus, the number of precompiled $G_m$ is independent of the simulation time $T$.

-Our resource estimates for the ATA in Eqs.~\eqref{eq: ancilla count},~\eqref{eq:gate count} show that the extra resource cost of the ATA, relative to the standard Trotterized evolution, is a low-degree polynomial of the inverse target accuracy.
+Our resource estimates for the ATA in Eqs.~\eqref{eq: ancilla count},~\eqref{eq:gate count} show that the extra resource cost of the ATA, relative to the standard Trotterized evolution, is a low-degree polynomial of the inverse target accuracy when the bath PSD decaying sufficiently fast.
 Importantly, the extra cost is {\it independent} of the complexity of the Hamiltonian simulation problem.
 Thus, the extra cost of replacing standard Trotterized evolution with the ATA may be negligible for a broad class of problems.